falcon-eyrie/falcon-fklab-extensions/docs/processors_description/event/eventdelayed.rst

      - data type
      - default
      - description
-   * - **enabled**
+   * - **disabled**
      - bool
-     - true
+     - false
-     - Enable the processing of incoming events.
+     - Disabled the processing of incoming events.
    * - **lockout period**
      - double
      - 50.0 ms
      - Lock out time after the processing of an event.
    * - **delayed**
      - bool
      - false
      - Enable the delay of the event for a time randomly chosen between the delay range
    * - **delay range**
      - long int
      - [150, 250] ms
      -  if delayed event is true, the delayed time will be pseudo-randomly chosen in this range.
+   * - **message/detection**
+     - string
+     - "r"
+     - Delayed/Disable mode - message to send when an event is received.
+   * - **message/delayed**
+     - string
+     - "d"
+     - Delayed mode - message to send when the event has been delayed.
+   * - **message/ontime**
+     - string
+     - "o"
+     - Delayed mode - message to send when an event is received.
    * - **enabled saving**
      - bool
      - true